slav-getov/express-contributing-api/README.md

+# Mission statement

-# This is intended to be an api which is to be used for projects and will be constantly in development
+> This is an api to be used for projects and is to be constantly in production

-## It iwll be hosted in DigitalOcean
+> It will be hosted in DigitalOcean